-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures

-What is the minimum share of investments in transitional and enabling activities?
+- For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures - What is the minimum share of investments in transitional and enabling activities?

 Not applicable.
-The Fund does not have a specific minimum share of transitioning and enabling activities.
+The Fund will not make any investments in transitional and enabling activities.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?